kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/51-storing-token-postman.md

     - Update Course
     - Delete Course

+## This is really amazing!
 * **note** After doing the above we just need to login in or register and then we can access all the protected routes

+## Make sure in Postman
+* You save to variables and not global variables (the latter is if you want to use with multiple REST API collections)

+## Export Postman as JSON (You can share this with team members)